QuattroMusic/6502-Simulator/README.md

 # 6502-Simulator
-A simple to use 6502 simulator, featuring a code viewer, keyboard input and an input display!
+A simple to use 6502 simulator, featuring a code viewer, keyboard input and a display!

 ![[image]](_data/6502.png)